 Dr Naomi Richards

-- Lecturer in Social Science (End of Life Studies) (School of Interdisciplinary Studies)
+- Senior Lecturer (School of Interdisciplinary Studies)

 - End of life issues facing older people